Discovery+ is the streaming TV home for fans of shows like 90 Day Fiancé, Flip or Flop, Fixer Upper and Gold Rush.

 1. How Much Does Discovery+ Cost?

-Discovery+ is one of the more affordable streaming TV options in 2021.
+Discovery+ is one of the more affordable streaming TV options available right now.
 Its ad-supported plan is $4.99 per month and its ad-free plan is $6.99 per month.

-Although there is no free plan, some Verizon customers can get complimentary access.
+Although there is no free tier available, some Verizon customers with unlimited data plans can get six months of the Discovery+ ad-free plan at no charge.

 Discovery+ has a 7-day free trial.
 There are no contracts or long-term commitments, so you can cancel at any time.